opentraffic/reporter/README.md

 ### Testing/Publishing Containers

-This repository is tested on circleCI.
+This repository is tested on [CircleCI](https://circleci.com/gh/opentraffic/reporter).

-- pushes to master will result in a new container with the 'latest' tag being published on Docker Hub
+- pushes to master will result in a new container with the 'latest' tag being published on [Docker Hub](https://hub.docker.com/r/opentraffic/reporter/)
 - tagging in the form of `v{number}` will result in a docker container with a matching tag being built with whatever commit is referenced by that tag: e.g. tagging `v1.0.0` on master will result in a container with tag `v1.0.0` being built off of that tag on master.

 ### Manually Building and Publishing Containers